 You can help your Workplace Injury Lawyer in Denver decide if your workplace is responsible for your injury by discovering if your safety was properly protected at work.
 This worksheet can help you prove the injury was at no fault of your own, and potentially get you more in compensation through the court case.

 Every workplace has to answer to OSHA, the Occupational Safety and Health Administration.
 These are the guys that set up the rules to follow that protect your physical health from harm during any job.
-They also oversee the routine inspections to ensure that every workplace is up to par with safety regulations.
+They also oversee routine inspections to ensure that every workplace is up to par with safety regulations.

-OSHA standards and requirements are extremely lengthy, and vary from job to job, so it’s hard to simply pin-point necessary safety measures that should have been taken to protect you.
+OSHA standards and requirements are extremely lengthy and vary from job to job, so it’s hard to simply pinpoint necessary safety measures that should have been taken to protect you.
 A few simple examples of OSHA requirements that would be fitting in any workplace environment include:

-These are just a few examples of the various, necessary safety procedures your workplace should have in place for your protection, and things that may also hold them at risk.
+These are just a few examples of the various, necessary safety procedures your workplace should have in place for your protection and things that may also hold them at risk.

 Were you provided with adequate protective equipment for the job you were doing?

-Was there proper safety warning signs posted around the hazardous area?
+Were there proper safety warning signs posted around the hazardous area?